Skip to main content

 # the state sync process is aborted and the node will fall back to the regular block sync process.

-When state sync is enabled, the node first discovers snapshots from all its connected peers.
-It then selects the latest snapshot from those discovered and validates the integrity of the snapshot with the trusted snapshot provider.
-Once a valid snapshot is identified, the node fetches the snapshot chunks from the peers and restores the database state using these chunks.
-The node then begins syncing blocks starting from the snapshot height.
+When state sync is enabled, the node first discovers snapshots from its peers.
+It then selects the latest snapshot from those discovered and validates the integrity of the snapshot with the trusted snapshot RPC provider.
+Once a valid snapshot is identified, the node fetches the snapshot from its peers and restores the application state from the snapshot.
+After state restoration, the node then begins syncing blocks starting from the snapshot height.

 note